 - Fitness First: Like Pure Fitness, you can sign up for a day, use any classes, and use any kit.

 - ClassPass: This fun and flexible system allows you to book a huge variety of fitness classes across Hong Kong.
 It’s all based on a points system.
+ClassPass offers 14 days and up to 6 free classes free.

 Did you get a great deal on a free gym trial in Hong Kong?
 Please give us the lowdown in the comments.

-Which are the best gyms in Hong Kong?
+The best gyms in Hong Kong

 After your free trials, it’s time to commit to a gym in Hong Kong for the long haul.